Spartanburg restaurants see benefits from outdoor tents in cold weather

 A couple of weeks ago, because of the colder weather, he, along with city leaders and restaurant owners, decided to bring tents out to keep it going, and they’re planning to put heaters out as well.

 “I was like ‘Oh no, it’s going to get cold.
 People aren’t going to want to sit outside.’
 Then, this came about and I thought ‘Awesome.
-We’re going to be able to continue some of that business that’s helped all of the local businesses downtown that are struggling because of the pandemic,'” Madison Cummings with Delaney’s Irish Pub said.
+We’re going to be able to continue some of that business that’s helped all of the local businesses downtown that are struggling because of the pandemic,'” said Madison Cummings with Delaney’s Irish Pub.

 “I think it’s an awesome idea,” Raines said.
 “It’s actually an attraction for people to come downtown.”